mixpanel/mixpanel-iphone/README.md

 and a cocoapods project containing the Mixpanel source.

 ## Or the hard way ##
-If you want to track user behavior on your iPhone\iPad application, first download the Mixpanel iOS API by cloning the git repository:
+You can also get the Mixpanel iOS library by cloning the git repository:

 	git clone http://github.com/mixpanel/mixpanel-iphone.git